How to build customer focus: 10 strategies & examples

 -Deja Whitehead, senior manager of Customer Operations & Communications at Birchbox

 When businesses start becoming more customer-focused, they become a more human brand that’s driven by relationships, rather than profits or requirements.
-If loyalty is something your company is looking to improve, try adjusting your focus to the customer—you might surprise yourself with what you can accomplish with a simple change in frame of mind.
+If loyalty is something your company is looking to improve, try adjusting your focus to the customer with a customer service platform—you might surprise yourself with what you can accomplish with a simple change in frame of mind.